mk0417/latex-paper/README.md

 + Compile `paper.tex` with pdfTeX.
 This will generate a PDF file of your paper named `paper.pdf`.
 + The LaTeX style file `paper.sty` formats the paper.
 It must be included in the same folder as `paper.tex`.
 It can be modified to alter the paper's format.
 + The BibTeX style file `bibliography.bst` formats the bibliography.
 It must be included in the same folder as `paper.tex`.
 It can be modified to alter the bibliography's format.
 The style file is based on `econ.bst`, which was created by Shiro Takeda and is [available on GitHub](https://github.com/ShiroTakeda/econ-bst).

+A few files are not required to use the paper template but are useful for other purposes:

-+ The file `paper.pdf` is not required to use the template.
-It only illustrates the output of the template and will be overwritten when `paper.tex` is compiled.
++ The file `paper.pdf` is not required, but it illustrates the output of the template.
+It will be overwritten when `paper.tex` is compiled.
++ The file `paper.bbl` is not required, but it illustrates the bibliography produced by the template.
+It will be overwritten when `paper.tex` is compiled.
+A copy of that file is also included in the `arxiv` folder.
++ The file `paper.aux` is not required for the paper template, but it is necessary to produce the online appendix out of the box, so I keep it in the repository.
+It will be overwritten when `paper.tex` is compiled.

 ## Online appendix